jtyers/test.sh/README.md

 Enter `test.sh`.

 `test.sh` is a POSIX-compliant shell script unit test and mocking framework.
 It lets you mock *anything* - any command or shell built-in.
 It tracks which mocked-out commands are called and the parameters passed so you can assert on those later.
-It does not require `bash` and should run in any POSIX compliant shell environment.
-If it doesn't then that's a bug.

 Importantly, `test.sh` only supports testing shell *functions* right now, since that is how I structure my more complex shell scripts.
 But let's use a simple example to show you what `test.sh` can do.

-`test.sh` requires [jq](https://github.com/stedolan/jq) and a POSIX compliant shell to run.

 **NOTE** `test.sh` is new.
 I use it in my own business.
 That said, use it but expect it to go wrong on you occasionally.
 Pull requests and reporting of issues very welcome.

+## Requirements
+`test.sh` requires [jq](https://github.com/stedolan/jq) and a POSIX compliant shell to run.
+It does not require `bash` and should run in any POSIX compliant shell environment.
+If it doesn't then that's a bug.

 ## Example
 Suppose I have a function, `create_file()`, which performs a mount, creates a file, calls `sync`, and unmounts.